 Recovering students at Texas Tech University have formed the Association of Students About Service (ASAS), a registered on-campus student organization that is committed to serving the local community.
 Each semester, ASAS members select a service project within the Lubbock community.
 Past service projects include: Habitat for Humanity, food drives for the Lubbock Food Bank, clothing drives for Inside Out (a local faith-based substance abuse program that works specifically with the homeless population), and cleaning and repair of local half-way houses and Alcoholics Anonymous clubhouses.
 Individual members of the Collegiate Recovery Community are also involved in taking Alcoholic Anonymous meetings to the Lubbock County Jail and area wide prisons.

-- Minimum one year of complete abstinence from alcohol, drugs and/or all process addictions.
+1. Must have at least one year of complete abstinence from alcohol and other drugs and/or all process addictions during the first semester with us.

 The Center for the Study of Addiction and Recovery is located at Texas Tech University in Lubbock, Texas.
 The Center operates under the College of Human Sciences and is affiliated with the Department of Applied Professional Sciences.
 Our building is situated between the College of Human Sciences and the Child Development Center on 15th and Akron.